Command signature

 <string> | str distance <string> -> <int>

-The first type name before |
+The first type name before | describes the type of

 input pipeline.
 The command name is followed by the required